Australia says it will conduct more joint patrols with Philippines in South China Sea

+Updates with Philippines President comments, Marles news conference; changes slug from AUSTRALIA-PHILIPPINES/ to PHILIPPINES-AUSTRALIA/

-SYDNEY, Aug 25 (Reuters) - Australia has a security interest in the South China Sea and will work more closely with the Philippines on joint patrols, Australia's defence minister, Richard Marles, said on Friday as he observed military exercises.
+MANILA, Aug 25 (Reuters) - Australia has a security interest in the South China Sea and will work more closely with the Philippines on joint patrols, Australian Defence Minister Richard Marles said on Friday as he observed military exercises with President Ferdinand Marcos Jr.

-More than 2,000 Australian and Philippine defence personnel are participating in amphibious landing and air assault drills, with two Australian navy vessels, HMAS Canberra and HMAS ANZAC, conducting bilateral exercises with the Philippine Navy.
+More than 2,000 Australian and Philippine defence personnel, as well as U.S. Marines, are participating in amphibious landing and air assault drills, with two Australian navy vessels, HMAS Canberra and HMAS ANZAC, conducting bilateral exercises with the Philippine Navy.

 The joint exercises, a first for the two nations, come amid renewed tensions between the Philippines and China in the South China Sea.

-Marles said in comments to ABC radio that there was a "very significantly growing defence relationship between our two countries" and that Australia wanted more patrols alongside the Philippine Navy.
+He reiterated support for 2016 arbitration ruling that invalidated sweeping Chinese claims to the South China Sea and said, "we are two countries committed to an idea of a world in which disputes are determined by reference to international laws".

+The Philippines, Malaysia, Vietnam, Brunei and Taiwan have claims to certain areas of the South China Sea.

-Most of Australia's trade goes through the South China Sea, and upholding international rules is a shared strategic interest with the Philippines, he said.
+Most of Australia's trade goes through the South China Sea, and upholding international rules is a shared strategic interest with the Philippines, he earlier told ABC radio.

 "A whole lot of damage can be done to Australia before any potential adversary sets foot on our shores, and maintaining the rules-based order in Southeast Asia, maintaining the collective security of Southeast Asia, is fundamental to maintaining the national security of our country," he said.